jcaraban/map/README.md

 * **Global**: access any cell following some particular topological order
  * e.g. **viewshed** analysis, **least cost** analysis, **hydrological** modeling...

-For my **PhD** I design a Parallel Map Algebra implementation that runs efficiently on **OpenCL** devices.
+For my **PhD** I design a Parallel Map Algebra framework that runs efficiently on **OpenCL** devices.
 Users write sequential single-source **Python** scripts and the framework generates and executes kernel code automatically. **Compiler** techniques are at the core of system, from dependency analysis to **loop fusion**.
-They key challenge is maximizing **data locality**, since the memory movements pose the major bottleneck to performance.
+They key challenge is maximizing **data locality**, since memory movements pose the major bottleneck to performance.

 ## Sample script: *Hillshade*
 The following script depicts a hillshade algorithm (Horn 1981).
 It computes and matches the derivatives of a DEM to the azimuth and altitude of the sun to achieve an effect of topographic relief.